 Doing your research means identifying the main risks linked to export in that country.
 This could include risks of non-payment, foreign exchange risk or political risk.
 Find out the specifics for the country of export as many have very specific export/import requirements.
 You may also encounter bribery and corruption in some countries.
-Export credit insurance helps you to be prepared of these risks and to deal with them.
+Be prepared of these risks and how to deal with them.
 Being prepared for these risks makes a big difference when trying to recover payment.
 You can refer to Allianz Trade country reports and collection profiles to help you in this research.

 Doing your research also means finding reliable information to check your customers.
 Get up to date information to balance the need for increasing sales but getting paid.
 Keep in mind that legal obligations and access to information are not the same everywhere.

 Ensure Your Export Contract Paperwork is Accurate

 If you haven’t done so already, get your terms and conditions checked by a lawyer who has export and import experience to avoid potential risks, such as harsh late delivery penalties, onerous indemnity clauses and clauses related to the transfer of intellectual property.
 To minimize disputes and litigation, contracts should include all essential terms and include a clause that mentions if payment is delayed past the due date, the buyer is liable for third party collection costs incurred, late payment interest and legal charges.
 Contracts should also be clearly written with unambiguous language and specify the law that governs the agreement.